The Energy Regulation and Markets Review: Portugal

 The Portuguese regulatory authority of electricity, natural gas, liquefied petroleum gas in all categories and fuel sectors is ERSE, a public entity with administrative and financial autonomy, which is also responsible for regulating the national electric mobility plan.
 ERSE's by-laws were enacted by Decree-Law No. 97/2002 and recently amended by Decree-Law No. 76/2019 and the entity is governed by the Framework-Law of Regulatory Bodies (Law No. 67/2013 as amended by Law No. 71/2018).

 ERSE, being the economic regulator of the energy sector, has the mission to adequately protect customer interests, promote competition between market agents, contribute to the progressive improvement of environmental and economic conditions concerning the sector, and arbitrate some disputes.

 ERSE has also the power to issue regulations, which are required for the performance of its tasks, and are intended to implement legislation governing the organisation, operation and compensation of the energy sector, from generation to supply and trading.
-Some of the most relevant of these are the Regulation on Trade Relations, the Tariffs Regulation, the Regulation on Smart Grids and the Regulation on the management of the electric mobility network operations.
+Some of the most relevant of these are the Regulation on Self-Consumption, Regulation on Trade Relations, the Tariffs Regulation, the Regulation on Smart Grids and the Regulation on the management of the electric mobility network operations.

 Besides ERSE, the General Directorate for Energy and Geology (DGEG) is a state-administered entity whose mission is to contribute to the planning, promotion and development of the state's policies regarding energy matters and the exploitation of natural resources.
 The DGEG's nature and missions are set out in Decree-Law No. 130/2014, amended by Decree-Law No. 69/2018.